JasonTrue/jasontrue.github.io/resume.md

 - ~8 years in software internationalization and QA

 ### Major arcs

+**2020-Present:  Principal Software Architect.
+Executive Director of IndustrialML GK (Japan).
+February 2020-present; converted from part-time consulting role which started spring 2019.

+- Worked closely with the CEO and our pilot customers to refine strategic direction and technical priorities, balancing short-term customer needs and long-term product goals.
+Built the foundations of an industrial telemetry platform, starting from proofs of concept to production deployment.
+- Designed and implemented the key systems of our SaaS platform, including our IoT gateway for factory telemetry collection, our core customer-facing web application, authorization model, a video pipeline using PoE industrial cameras for streaming and machine learning, notifications, automated capture and transcription of worker audio communications, our CI and deployment pipeline, and key infrastructure.
+- Recruited, hired, onboarded, and managed engineering staff, with a range of experience, ranging from a fresh coding bootcamp graduate to people with 20+ years of industry experience.
+- Provided technical expertise in sales calls and partner meetings, and directly engaged with our customers on solutions architecture, solutions engineering, and requirements gathering efforts.
+- Made key product decisions, balancing strategic considerations, customer requests, and resource constraints.
+- Wrote high level architecture and technical design documents both for internal and external audiences.

 **2011-present: Principal, [YuzuTen LLC](https://www.yuzuten.com/)**.
 Self-employed as a consultant.
 Primarily work as a software developer, but occasionally do team mentoring, technical screening and hiring, teaching, and